dwjoyce/pythonbook/01 - Python as a Calculator.rst

    Floor division (Whole number division)  ``//`` Modulus (remainder)                     ``%``
    ======================================  ========

+   See Appendix XXXXX for a full list of operators, over and above arithmetic.

 2. Use brackets to force Python to do a calculation in a particular order
+3. Whole numbers are referred to as integers, fractional numbers are referred to as floats.